jedisct1/libhydrogen/README.md

 Non-goals:
 - Having multiple primitives serving the same purpose, even to provide compatibility with other libraries.
-- Networking -- but a key exchange API based on the NOISE protocol is available.
+- Networking -- but a simple key exchange API based on the NOISE protocol is available.
 - Replacing libsodium.
 Libhydrogen focuses on being small and is for environments where libsodium cannot be used.

 # [Libhydrogen documentation](https://github.com/jedisct1/libhydrogen/wiki)